-- Input parameters are separated by semicolons; - Notice that you don't use return; instead assign the return value
+- · Input parameters are separated by semicolons ; - Notice that you don't use return; instead assign the return value to the pre-defined variable Result.

 - Logical operators (what you learned from EECS1090) are for combining Boolean expressions. - In Eiffel, we have operators that EXACTLY correspond to these logical operators: